giantmade/giant-news/README.md

 admin.site.register(Tag, TagAdmin)
 ```

+## CMS App
+By default this app is not registered as a CMS App.
+However if you wish to use the builtin CMS app simply add the following line of code to the bottom of one of your cms_apps.py files.

+    apphook_pool.register(NewsApp)

+Not forgetting to import NewsApp from giant_news.

 ## Sitemap

 In order to add published articles to your sitemap, import the sitemaps file and add it to your `sitemaps` dict.
 This is usually contained within the main `urls.py` file.